Jack Greenberg: Educator

 Greenberg was an adjunct professor at Columbia Law School from 1970 to 1984, a visiting lecturer at Yale Law School in 1971, and a visiting professor at College of the City of New York in 1977.

 In 1982, he was appointed to co-teach Julius L. Chambers' class on race law at Harvard Law School.
 The university declined to replace Greenberg with a black professor, so black students boycotted the class.
 When asked if he was frightened to pass through a group of protesters on his way to class the first day, Greenberg said, "No, I was on the beach at Iwo Jima."

 Greenberg left LDF in 1984 to become a professor and Vice Dean at Columbia Law School.
 He served as Dean of Columbia College from 1989 to 1993.
-Greenberg's teaching interests include constitutional law, civil rights, and human rights law, civil procedure, "Kafka and the Law", and South Africa's post-apartheid constitution.
+Greenberg's teaching interests included constitutional law, civil rights, and human rights law, civil procedure, "Kafka and the Law", and South Africa's post-apartheid constitution.
 As of fall 2013, Greenberg still taught at Columbia Law School, and served as a senior director of LDF.

 He was also a distinguished visiting professor at University of Tokyo Faculty of Law in 1993-94 and at St. Louis University Law School in 1994, and a visiting professor at Lewis and Clark Law School in 1994 and 1996, at Princeton University in 1995, at the University of Munich in 1998, at Tokyo University in 1996 and 1998, at the University of Nuremberg-Erlangen in 1999–2000, and at Hebrew University in 2005.

 Author

-Greenberg had varied intellectual interests: aside from several books on law and civil rights, including Crusaders in the Courts, he has written a cookbook (Dean Cuisine, with Harvard Law School Dean James Vorenberg), and appeared as a panelist for a New York Times tasting of Oregon pinot noir.
+Greenberg had varied intellectual interests: aside from several books on law and civil rights, including Crusaders in the Courts, he wrote a cookbook (Dean Cuisine, with Harvard Law School Dean James Vorenberg), and appeared as a panelist for a New York Times tasting of Oregon pinot noir.
 He also edited Franz Kafka: The Office Writings (Princeton: Princeton University Press, 2008) with two other scholars.